yaniv-golan/whatsapp-mcp/README.md

 2. **Python MCP Server** (`whatsapp-mcp-server/`): A Python server implementing the Model Context Protocol (MCP), which provides standardized tools for Claude to interact with WhatsApp data and send/receive messages.

-### WhatsApp Bridge (Go)

-The Go application:

-- Handles WhatsApp authentication via QR code scanning
-- Maintains a persistent connection to WhatsApp's servers
-- Processes incoming and outgoing messages
-- Stores all chat and message data in a SQLite database (`store/messages.db`)
-- Provides endpoints for the Python MCP server to query and send messages

-### MCP Server (Python)

-The Python server:

-- Implements the MCP protocol for Claude integration
-- Provides standardized tools for Claude to:
-  - Search contacts
-  - List messages and chats
-  - Retrieve message context
-  - Send messages
-- Communicates with the Go bridge to access WhatsApp data
-- Handles data formatting and presentation for Claude

 ### Data Storage

 - All message history is stored in a SQLite database within the `whatsapp-bridge/store/` directory